 • Audio – occasionally these are ‘proper’ audio excerpts.
 However, for the most part they are not and are included merely to provide at least a very basic method of listening should anyone require it.
 Playback was implemented as audio (MP3 files) due to lack of native browser support for other basic options.

-• Chrome browser: bug when using ‘back button’ to navigate back to home/category/tag page where some tiles left blank and scroll state returns to top.
-Unfortunately this is an issue with Chrome itself and as such will more likely affect Android users although refreshing the page will at least restore the hidden preview tiles.
+• Chrome browser: bug when having used ‘back button’ to navigate back to home/category/tag page, where some tiles left blank and scroll state returns to top.
+Unfortunately this is an issue with Chrome itself and as such will more likely affect Android users2 although refreshing the page will at least restore the hidden preview tiles.

 • On some narrow phone screens in landscape orientation, occasionally the menu won’t show: workaround is to temporarily view in portrait orientation whence it shall magically reappear!